Why Antioch

 Is Dozier-Libbey worth the application?

 If your student is academically motivated and interested in medical careers, yes, very much.
 Dozier-Libbey Medical High School ranks U.S. News #237 California (top 10% statewide), substantially higher than the comprehensive Deer Valley HS (#870) or Antioch HS (#1,236).
 The medical-careers focus opens early healthcare-pathway opportunities.
-Application is district-wide, not boundary-based, so families anywhere in Antioch can apply.
+Application is district-wide, not boundary-based, so any Antioch student can apply.
 The school is small (697 students) so admission is competitive.

 Does Lily Garipova speak Russian for Antioch transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Antioch and the broader far East Contra Costa in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Antioch and the broader far East Contra Costa in either English or Russian.
 Russian-language Antioch page: lilygaripova.com/ru/antioch-realtor/.

 What is the eBART Antioch terminus and how does it work?